-3 See UNCITRAL Model Law, Article 23; HKIAC Rules, Article 23.2; ICC Rules, Article 20(2); ICDR Arbitration Rules, Article 19.2; ICSID Arbitration Rules, Rule 33; LCIA Rules, Article 15.6; SCC Arbitration Rules, Article 26(2); WIPO Arbitration Rules, Articles 35-36.
+6 See UNCITRAL Model Law, Article 23; UNCITRAL Arbitration Rules, Article27(1); HKIAC Administered Arbitration Rules, Article 22(1); ICDR Arbitration Rules, Article 21(3); ICSID Arbitration Rules, Rule 33; LCIA Arbitration Rules, Article 15(2)-15(5); SCC Arbitration Rules, Article 29(1) and 29(2); WIPO Arbitration Rules, Articles 41(c) and 42(c).

 Following such an initial production of documents on which each party intends to rely, later submissions in the case, such as witness statements or expert reports, may make it necessary for parties to submit additional documents to rebut statements contained in such submissions.
-Article 3.11 (formerly Article 3.10) provides for such a second round of submission of documents within each party's possession.
+Article 3.11 provides for such a second round of submission of documents within each party's possession.
 Again, the arbitral tribunal is to determine when such a second round of production may take place.